Contact Information:

 Are other agencies, like King County, Sound Transit, etc., notified about the scoping process?

-Legal notices, for both the first and second phases of scoping, have been published in the Seattle Times and the Washington State Environmental Policy Act (SEPA) Register.
-It has also been distributed to select agencies and businesses who might have an interest in the project.
+Legal notices, for both the first and second phases of scoping, were published in the Seattle Times and the Washington State Environmental Policy Act (SEPA) Register.
+It was also distributed to select agencies and businesses who might have an interest in the project.

 How is the Environmental Impact Statement (EIS) being funded?